 Michigan Allied Poultry Industries, Inc. (MAPI) is a non-profit statewide trade organization representing Michigan’s egg, chicken and turkey farmers and their young stock network of breeders, hatcheries and pullet growers.
 MAPI was formed in 1940 by Michigan poultry producers to collaborate on issues facing the industry.
-Seventy-six years later, we are still farmer-led and working together for the advancement and prosperity of the Michigan’s poultry industry.
+More than 80 years later, we are still farmer-led and working together for the advancement and prosperity of the Michigan’s poultry industry.

 Michigan egg, chicken and turkey farmers are committed to providing safe, high-quality and nutritious food for consumers.
 This starts and ends with healthy and happy birds.
 Comfortable environments for birds to live in, safety from disease, predators and extreme weather are all components on Michigan farms.

 Our farmers take their role seriously to uphold the highest animal care standards.
 Through comprehensive biosecurity programs, intensive animal care and humane handling & processing, Michigan farmers ensure that their birds are treated ethically at all times.